Naludrag/AIT/Labo1/Labo1.md

 drwxr-xr-x 2 stephane stephane 4096 sep 23 06:12 Videos
 ```

-After that we ran the command `tar -zxvf /mnt/backup1/backup.tar.gz -C /tmp` again and checked if the chnages that we made were still there and we can see that the changes were dropped and the restore of the is complete.
+After that we ran the command `tar -zxvf /mnt/backup1/backup.tar.gz -C /tmp` again and checked if the changes that we made were still there and we can see that the changes were dropped and the restore of the home directory is complete.
 We find the values from the backup again.

 ```bash
 stephane@ubuntu:~$ ls -l /tmp/home/stephane/